vertexproject/synapse/docs/synapse/quickstart.rst

 UI (Optic). **Demo instances** are **cloud-hosted,** so there is nothing for you configure or deploy to get started - all you need is a web browser (we recommend Chrome).

+You can request a demo instance from our `web site`_.

 ..
 NOTE::

   Synapse Enterprise can be deployed either on premises or in the cloud.
 Only the demo instances are cloud-only.

-You can request a demo instance from our `web site`_.

 Demo instances provide access to all of Synapse's `Rapid Power-Ups`_, both open-source and commercial.
 Any Rapid Power-Up can be installed in your demo instance (although some Power-Ups may reqiure API keys and / or paid subscriptions from the associated third-party).

 Demo instances are updated automatically each week with any new releases of Synapse and Optic.
-Similarly, any new or updated Rapid Power-Ups are made available each week and can be updated manually from the Power-Ups Tool.
+New or updated Rapid Power-Ups are available upon release and can be updated manually from the Power-Ups Tool.

 In addition, demo instances are **pre-loaded** with sample data and tags (just under 300,000 objects).
 You can explore the data on your own, or use our `APT1 Scavenger Hunt`_ as a guided way to learn